Matt Hancock admits Covid planning approach was ‘completely wrong’

 The ex-health secretary said he was told by officials that the UK had significant plans in place for protective personal equipment (PPE).
 “The problem was it was extremely hard to get it our fast enough when the crisis hit,” he said.

-One testing, he said: “We developed a test in the first few days after the genetic code of Covid-19 was published.
+On testing, he said: “We developed a test in the first few days after the genetic code of Covid-19 was published.
 The problem was there was no plan in place to scale testing that … we could execute.”

+Mr Hancock also said he had “pushed hard” on the lack of domestic vaccine manufacturing before Covid hit.
+“I thought in a pandemic scenario … it would be hard to get hold of vaccine doses if they were physically manufactured overseas no matter what our contracts said,” he told the inquiry.

+On the period between July 2018 and Covid’s arrival in early 2020, he added: “In hindsight wish I’d spent that short period of time … changing that entire attitude about how we respond to a pandemic.”

 Join our commenting forum